neuronsimulator/nrn/CONTRIBUTING.md

 ## Code review process<a name="process"></a>

 The code board team at NEURON generally reviews pull requests on a weekly basis.
-The code board may vary – see an updated list in the [project index](project-index.md).
+The code board may vary – see an updated list in the [contributors](https://github.com/neuronsimulator/nrn/graphs/contributors).
 If you don't receive any feedback after a couple weeks, please follow up with a new comment.